-The world of Hieronymus scrolls up and down and it's a maze of pathways, impenetrable barriers, enclosures and death-defying lakes.
-And there's some hungry monsters waiting to gobble up reckless Timekeepers.
-Timekeepers is wholly mouse controlled.
-To help you with your job you have at your disposal a panel of action icons including arrows for instructing Platoon members to walk in any of four directions, a wait icon to slow them down if necessary, one for jumping obstacles, one for operating switches to raise bridges or open gates, and one named 'aggression' which dispenses with waiting monsters in a puff of smoke.
+The world of Hieronymus scrolls up and down and it's a maze of pathways, impenetrable barriers, enclosures and lakes... and the hungry monsters waiting to gobble up reckless sheep.
+Timekeepers is wholly mouse-controlled.
+To help you with your job you have at your disposal a panel of action icons including arrows for instructing platoon members to walk in any of four directions, a wait icon to slow them down if necessary, one for jumping obstacles, one for operating switches to raise bridges or open gates, and one named 'aggression' which dispenses with waiting monsters in a puff of smoke.

 It's an amusing game, not too difficult, but some of the levels will get you thinking especially if you take the red herrings too seriously.
 You can direct Platoon members individually (sometimes you need to do this to remove various barriers) but you can also signpost a route for the team to follow one after the other.
 Timekeepers was originally released for the Amiga in 1995.
 This port to the PC lets all of us play it and what a good idea!
 I played this first episode through fairly quickly because once I started I was 'history'.
 I saved every single Timekeeper but you don't need to so long as you have eight survivors to end with so you can disarm the eight nuclear devices.

 If you like this sort of challenge zap right on over to Vulcan Software and download it... it's free.
 You'll also have to download the Vulcan Portal to play it but that's free too.
 The catch is that if you want to play the continuing episodes (I do) then it will cost you a few dollars."

 Defying expectations, the Vulcan Software site is still up and seemingly still sells extra episodes at £2.99 each.
 It is a 2005 HD remake as well.
 Link below.Reviewed by: Underdogs